-- [1] "Economic Recessions and Congressional Preferences for Redistribution" (with Maria Carreri) Review of Economics and Statistics, 2023, 105(3), 723-732. - [2] "Patronage and Selection in Public Sector Organizations" (with Emanuele Colonnelli and Mounu Prem) American Economic Review, 2020, 110(10), 3071-99. - [3] "The Long-Term Effect of Demographic Shocks on the Evolution of Gender Roles: Evidence from the Trans-Atlantic Slave Trade" Journal of the European Economic Association, 2019, 17(2), 497-534. - [4] "Intergenerational Mobility and Preferences for Redistribution" (with Alberto Alesina and Stefanie Stantcheva) American Economic Review, 2018, 108(2), 521-554. - [5] "Ideology and Performance in Public Organizations" (with Jorg Spenkuch and Guo Xu) Econometrica, 2023, 91(4), 1171-1203 - [6] "What Drives Corporate Elites' Campaign Contribution Behavior?" forthcoming at the Review of Economics and Statistics - [7] "Politics At Work" (with Emanuele Colonnelli and Valdemar Pinho Neto) - [8] "State Capacity as an Organizational Problem.
-Evidence from the Growth of the U.S. State over 100 Years" (with Nicola Mastrorocco) - [9] "Do Information Frictions Kill Competition?
-A Field Experiment On Public Procurement in Uganda" (with Emanuele Colonnelli, Francesco Loiacono, and Edwin Muhumuza)
+- [1] "Economic Recessions and Congressional Preferences for Redistribution" (with Maria Carreri) forthcoming at the Review of Economics and Statistics - [2] "Patronage and Selection in Public Sector Organizations" (with Emanuele Colonnelli and Mounu Prem) American Economic Review, 2020, 110(10), 3071-99. - [3] "The Long-Term Effect of Demographic Shocks on the Evolution of Gender Roles: Evidence from the Trans-Atlantic Slave Trade" Journal of the European Economic Association, 2019, 17(2), 497-534. - [4] "Intergenerational Mobility and Preferences for Redistribution" (with Alberto Alesina and Stefanie Stantcheva) American Economic Review, 2018, 108(2), 521-554. - [5] "Ideology and Performance in Public Organizations" (with Jorg Spenkuch and Guo Xu) forthcoming at Econometrica - [6] "What Drives Corporate Elites' Campaign Contribution Behavior?" forthcoming at the Review of Economics and Statistics - [7] "Politics At Work" (with Emanuele Colonnelli and Valdemar Pinho Neto) - [8] "State Capacity as an Organizational Problem.
+Evidence from the Growth of the U.S. State over 100 Years" (with Nicola Mastrorocco) - [9] "Information Frictions in Government-Firm Relationships" (with Emanuele Colonnelli and Francesco Loiacono) - [10] "Do Perceptions of Corruption Kill Competition?" (with Emanuele Colonnelli and Francesco Loiacono)